2022 Ohio child-rape and Indiana abortion case

 On June 30, 2022, a ten-year-old girl from Columbus, Ohio, United States, traveled to Indiana to get an abortion because abortion law in Ohio did not provide an exception for minor children who became pregnant because of rape.
 Her case drew national attention and commentary from public figures, due in part to its proximity to the June 24, 2022, decision of the Supreme Court of the United States in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade and allowed states, including Ohio, to impose substantial limitations on abortion.

 The girl had become pregnant in May 2022 when she was still nine years old.
 Her case was reported to the Columbus Division of Police on June 22, 2022.
 During the ensuing law enforcement investigation, a 27-year-old man was arrested and charged with two felony counts of rape.
-He appeared in court on July 13 and pleaded not guilty to the charges.
-His trial is scheduled to begin on March 7, 2023.
-During the same period, the office of the Indiana Attorney General investigated the Indiana physician who performed the procedure, and referred the matter to Indiana's medical licensing board, which is set to hear the case on February 23, 2023.
+He pled guilty in July 2023.
+The office of the Indiana Attorney General investigated the Indiana physician who performed the procedure, and referred the matter to Indiana's medical licensing board, which heard her case on May 25, 2023.

 Criminal proceedings

 On June 22, 2022, the Children's Services department of Franklin County, Ohio, notified the Columbus Division of Police about a 10-year-old girl who was pregnant.
-She traveled to Indianapolis, Indiana, to undergo an abortion procedure on June 30.
+She traveled to Indianapolis, Indiana where she underwent a medication abortion on June 30.

 On July 12, 2022, a criminal complaint was filed with the Franklin County Municipal Court which alleged that the child was raped in mid-May 2022 (when the girl was nine years old) and that she identified a suspect to law enforcement in early July.
 According to the complaint, the suspect allegedly confessed when detectives brought him to police headquarters for a saliva test.
-The suspect appeared in the Franklin County municipal court for arraignment on July 13 and pleaded not guilty to the charges.
-His trial is scheduled to begin on March 7, 2023.
+The suspect appeared in the Franklin County municipal court for arraignment on July 13, 2022, and pleaded not guilty to the charges.
+His trial was scheduled to begin on July 5, 2023.
+The man is reportedly an undocumented immigrant from Guatemala.

+In July 2023, the perpetrator, Gerson Fuentes, age 28, pleaded guilty to the charges.
+He was given a life sentence and must serve at least 25 years in prison before he is eligible for parole.